 - The safe can be compromised if dropped repeatedly at an angle (not an issue if mounted in a domestic situation)

-First up, this biometric gun safe is one of our cheapest (you can pick it up for around $100).
+First up, this biometric gun safe is one of our cheapest (you can pick it up for around $110).
 It follows the same pattern – mountable, good for domestic situations, and compact.
-Like the VAULTEK it can handle 20 fingerprints.
+Like the VAULTEK, it can handle 20 fingerprints.
 However, its battery life leaves a lot to be desired.
-It takes AA batteries, which is a shame because with a direct power supply, this would be a good, no thrills gun safe.
-It’s the perfect size for a pistol and a few mags.
+It takes AA batteries, which is a shame because, with a direct power supply, this would be a good, no thrills gun safe.
+Overall, it’s the perfect size for a pistol and a few mags.

 - Cheap: at around $100 it’s not bad value